tylerdins88/inspirational-quote/README.md

 ## Description

 An Inspirational Quote to help you ponder.
 Quotes include words of wisdom, simple uplifting messages, and much more.
+This was a simple project I built to practice a few skills.
+The main skills I wanted to touch on are vue 3 framework, api use, and simple css.

 ![image](./inspirational-pondering/src/assets/project-thumbnail.jpg)